sql-formatter-org/sql-formatter/README.md

 format('select [col] from tbl', { language: 'transactsql' });
 ```

-Or when using the VSCode extension: Settings -> SQL-Formatter-VSCode: SQLFlavourOverride.
+Or when using the VSCode extension: Settings -> SQL-Formatter-VSCode -> Dialect.

 ### Module parse failed: Unexpected token